waraps/poke-web/README.md

 Want to test?
 Great!

-PokeApp uses ReactJs for developing.
+Poke web uses ReactJs for developing.
 Make a change in your file and instantaneously see your updates!

 Open your favorite Terminal and run this command.